Linked Style Sheets

 You can even hide things and make things appear at opportune times using the CSS property display.

 To make the best use of breakpoints and Media Queries, study the devices used to visit websites today.
-Over 50% of site visitors these days are using cell phones with screen widths from 344 pixels to about 414 pixels.
+More than 50% of site visitors these days are using cell phones with screen widths from 344 pixels to about 414 pixels.

 A strategic breakpoint could be placed in the linked style sheet at 450 pixels using the following code which would adjust the page at 450 pixels viewing width.